Boy, was I pleasantly surprised. Because of the odd differences, A Carrion Death is an enjoyable hard-boiled detective novel and then some.

 Thus endeth the lesson.
 Now back to our regularly scheduled review…

 A Carrion Death is the collaborative effort of two writers, Michael Sears and Stanley Trollip, hence their pen name, Michael Stanley.
 Their union is seamless.
 Though they liberally sprinkle native languages throughout the novel, their usage does not bog down the pacing, instead enhancing the tale.
 Still, Messieurs Sears and Trollip provide a modest glossary, one I didn’t need to reference while enjoying the book.
 They also supply a listing of characters with brief bios and a map.
-These I did reference, not so much out of necessity as out of interest.

 A Carrion Death gets four spiders.
 I am looking forward to detective Kubu’s next case.
 In fact, I’ve already gotten the book, The Second Death of Goodluck Tinubu.
 Had I not read Death, the title of the follow-up alone would have had me salivating!